 The following is transcribed from a conversation between the performer (CS) and I (ZM).

-Context:Over the weekend I visited CS at her home and noticed gold coins laying around on various coffee tables and such.
-A few days later I asked her about them and this continuation of the conversation was recorded then.
+Context:Over the weekend I visited CS at her home and noticed fruit hanging from the doorways.
+A few days later I asked her about them and this conversation was recorded then.

 Background: The performer is a sophomore at the University of Southern California.
 She is first generation American and her parents came from the Philippines.
 They are Roman Catholic.

 Analysis:I thought this was a very interesting tradition.
 I have heard of fruit being a sign of fertility, but mostly in spring, but this tradition takes place around the new year.